 Wallace Nutting was a dyspeptic minister so overwhelmed by urban life and modern values that he led countless Americans into a nostalgic vision of the colonial age.

 A nervous breakdown forced Wallace Nutting to retire from the pulpit at 43.
 He took to selling photographs of rural scenes and colonial homes to earn a living.
 Before Martha Stewart ever brandished her glue gun, Wallace Nutting created an empire of hand-tinted photographs, books, reproduction furniture and experiences, all evoking a better, happier time.
-By 1915, he was earning $1,000 a day.
+By 1915, he earned $1,000 a day.

 As an entrepreneur and a businessman, the Wallace Nutting name stood for quality, according to Charles T. Lyle, executive director of the Webb-Deane-Stevens Museum, and curator of a recent Nutting exhibit.